top of page

 WHAT WE DO.

-TJC has finally found a permanent home at 155 Lafayette Street in South Nashville, marking the end of years of uncertainty due to frequent relocations forced by development and rising rents.
+TJC has found a permanent home at 155 Lafayette Street in South Nashville, a milestone finalized with our move on August 1, 2023.
+This marked the end of years of uncertainty due to frequent relocations forced by development and rising rents.
 Our journey, spanning 27 years, led us through various downtown locations, including a condemned building and the basement of a parking garage.
-Despite facing dislocation again when developers purchased our most recent office for conversion into a luxury hotel, we persevered.
 Now situated in the Cameron-Trimble neighborhood, known for its rich history of racial and economic justice, we are ready to embrace the "power of proximity" to better serve our community.
 With your support, we can continue building our future and making a lasting impact.

 With a gift of $2,500 or more, you can have your name or desired message engraved onto one of our patio bricks and make your mark on TJC forever.